bobbyiliev/introduction-to-sql/ebook/en/content/007-order-and-group-by.md

 In the last chapter, you've learned how to use the `SELECT` statement with the `WHERE` clause and filter the result set based on some conditions.

 More often than not, you would want to order the results in a specific way based on a particular column.
-For example, you might want to order the users, alphabetically, based on their username.
+For example, you might want to order the users alphabetically, based on their username.

 In this chapter, you will learn how to use the `ORDER BY` and `GROUP BY` clauses.

 ## ORDER BY

-The main thing that you need to keep in mind when using `ORDER BY` is that you need to specify the column or columns that you want to order by.
+The main thing that you need to keep in mind when using `ORDER BY` is to specify the column or columns you want to order by.
 In case that you want to specify multiple columns to order by, you need to separate each column with a comma.

 If we were to run the following statement without providing an `ORDER BY` clause:

 ```
-SELECT id,username FROM users ;
+SELECT id, username FROM users ;
 ```

 We will get the following output: